-5. Further expresses concern at the attacks against and harassment of human rights defenders and the media in Somalia, including journalists, especially in the form of arbitrary arrest or prolonged detention, and emphasizes the need to promote respect for freedom of expression and opinion and to end impunity, holding accountable those who commit any such related crimes;
+5. Further expresses concern at the attacks against and harassment of human rights defenders and the media in Somalia, including journalists and media workers, especially in the form of harassment, arbitrary arrest or prolonged detention, and emphasizes the need to promote respect for freedom of expression and opinion and to end impunity, holding accountable those who commit any such related crimes;

-6. Expresses concern that members of minority clans, including women and girls, continue to be at the periphery of economic and political opportunities and decision-making in Somalia, and encourages the Federal Government of Somalia to increase its efforts to widen opportunities for their participation in public affairs, recognizing that women and girls belonging to minorities continue to be more vulnerable to sexual and gender-based violence due to poverty, marginalization and discriminatory attitudes;
+6. Expresses concern that those belonging to minority clans and marginalized groups, including women and girls, continue to be at the periphery of economic and political opportunities and decision-making in Somalia, and encourages the Somali authorities to increase its efforts to widen opportunities for their participation in public affairs, recognizing that women and girls belonging to minorities continue to be more vulnerable to sexual and gender-based violence due to poverty, marginalization and discriminatory attitudes;

-7. Also expresses concern about the failure of the Lower House of Parliament to hold a first reading of the Sexual Offences Bill endorsed by the Cabinet in May 2018 and about its decision to instead table a bill on "sexual intercourse-related crimes" in August 2020, which is incompatible with the obligations of Somalia under international human rights law, and encourages the Lower House of Parliament to reconsider its decision and to table the Sexual Offences Bill endorsed by the Cabinet in 2018;
+7. Expresses deep concern about the failure of the Lower House of Parliament to pass the Sexual Offences Bill endorsed by the Cabinet in May 2018 and about its decision to instead table a bill on "sexual intercourse-related crimes" in August 2020, which is incompatible with the obligations of Somalia under international human rights law and under the Provisional Federal Constitution of Somalia, and encourages the Lower House of Parliament to reconsider its decision and table the Sexual Offences Bill endorsed by the Cabinet in 2018;

-8. Further expresses concern about the proposal made in August 2018 by the Somaliland House of Representatives to replace the 2018 law on rape and sexual offences with a new bill on "rape, fornication and related offences", which would affect the response to serious offences such as rape, the due process rights of those accused of sexual offences and the protection of the rights of women, children and persons with disabilities, and encourages Somaliland lawmakers to reconsider their decision on the new bill, noting that the 2018 law on rape and sexual offences is in line with international human rights standards;
+8. Expresses concern about the proposal made in August 2018 by the Somaliland House of Representatives to replace the 2018 law on rape and sexual offences with a new bill on "rape, fornication and related offences", which would affect the response to serious offences such as rape, the due process rights of those accused of sexual offences and the protection of the rights of women, children and persons with disabilities, and encourages Somaliland lawmakers to reconsider their decision on the new bill, noting that the 2018 law on rape and sexual offences is in line with international human rights standards;

-9. Expresses concern about the signing into law in August 2020 of the amended 2016 media law, which retains several provisions that do not comply with international standards on freedom of expression, such as those providing for imprisonment as a punishment for media-related offences, and encourages the Federal Government of Somalia to consider repealing such provisions;
+9. Also expresses concern about the signing into law in August 2020 of the amended 2016 media law as well as provisions of the 1964 Penal Code, which do not comply with international standards on freedom of expression, such as those providing for imprisonment as a punishment for media-related offences, and encourages the Federal Government of Somalia to consider repealing such provisions;